FourierFlows/FourierFlows.jl/docs/src/index.md

 ## Overview

 FourierFlows provides a framework to write solvers for partial differential equations on periodic domains with Fourier-based pseudospectral methods.
-We support 1- and 2-dimensional domains at the moment.
+We support 1-, 2-, and 3-dimensional domains.

 ## Examples